Summer Shipping Tips & Tricks

 Rather than ice/gel packs I have found the following “ravioli” ice blankets a good alternative.
 When conventional ice/gel packs are shipped to you that’s a lot of dead weight and they take up a lot of space.
 These gel-pocket ravioli rolls get shipped dry (lowering your footprint) and you hydrate and freeze them as you need them.
 The other very nice things about these is that they take up less space when dry than conventional ice/gel packs, can be cut to size, and are still somewhat flexible frozen which means they can fit any sized box and can completely encircle the product to be kept cool.

 One area that also bothers me is shipping tape.
 While paper tape is an option, they often have a water-based adhesive and require a bulky dispenser – and spilling water is something to be careful of.
-Here’s an option to consider, or as a starting point for doing your own research.
+The following product is no longer available.
+A currently available (June 2024) option is shown after.

-Have a favorite warm weather shipping tip you want to share?
-Leave it in the comments.
+Have favorite warm-weather shipping tips you want to share?
+Leave them in the comments.